Skip to content

 yum install httpd-tools

-Use ab to test the "Hello, World" in the test package with the following command:
+Use ab to call the "Hello, World" function in the test package for testing.
+The commands are as follows:

 Bash